FredsGitHubAccount/Burger-Eater/README.md

 # Burger-Eater
-A virtual burger eating application utilizing handlebars, express.js, node.js, and the MVC architecture
+A virtual burger eating application utilizing handlebars, express.js, node.js, and the MVC architecture.

 ## Table of Contents